AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 2. With the provided jumper wires and breadboard assemble the Arduino using the following schematic.  ** please note the diagram is logical and not to scale.
 The first and second pins cannot really be separated like shown **

+__** UPDATE - the DHT22 sensors you received for this lab may differ from the picture.
+If your sensor has only 3 pins, then that's fine.
+Just connect the pin with the "+" next to it to the 3.3v pin on the Arduino device, connect the 'middle' pin marked 'out' to the digital pin '2' on the Arduino, and the pin marked "-" to the GND (ground) pin on the Arduino**.
+For this particular type of DHT22, it has a built in resistor so you don't need the resistor shown on the diagram **__

 ![schematic](/images/m2bArduino7.png)

 This diagram may seem complicated, so let’s deconstruct it a bit.